Karmaz95/crimson/README.md

 > Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 # List of utilized tools
-> The following tools are used in "crimson".
+> The following tools are used in `crimson`.
 I encourage you to study the links below, they will definitely help you in your work.
 > Especially check `Burp Suite extensions`, because all gathered resources are proxied to Burp Suite, where they are further tested.

-### Domains enumeration:
+### :diamonds:Domains enumeration:
 * [Amass](https://github.com/OWASP/Amass)
 * [subfinder](https://github.com/projectdiscovery/subfinder)
 * [massdns](https://github.com/blechschmidt/massdns)